Trading Strategy

 What is day trading?

-Day trading is an online stock trading strategy in which you buy shares and then sell them the same day.
+Day trading is a stock trading strategy in which you buy shares and then sell them the same day.
 No question, day trading is risky.
 This can also include shorting shares, which is selling shares you do not own, then buying them back (hopefully) at a lower price to capture a profit.

-One important point new day traders often overlook is complying with the Pattern Day Trader (PDT) rule.
-Wikipedia defines PDT best: "Pattern day trader is a FINRA designation for a stock market trader who executes four or more day trades in five business days in a margin account, provided the number of day trades are more than six percent of the customer's total trading activity for that same five-day period."
+One important point new day traders often overlook is the Pattern Day Trader (PDT) rule.
+Wikipedia defines PDT best: a "pattern day trader is a FINRA designation for a stock market trader who executes four or more day trades in five business days in a margin account, provided the number of day trades are more than six percent of the customer's total trading activity for that same five-day period."
+That’s bad news for low dollar traders, because once you’re marked as a pattern day trader, you have to maintain $25,000 equity in your account to keep day trading.

 10. The "lifestyle" of a successful day trader is a big fat lie